adapter-hub/adapters/README.md

 ## Citation

-If you use this library practically in your work, please consider citing our library paper [Adapters: A Unified Library for Parameter-Efficient and Modular Transfer Learning](https://arxiv.org/abs/2311.11077):
+If you use the _Adapters_ library in your work, please consider citing our library paper: [Adapters: A Unified Library for Parameter-Efficient and Modular Transfer Learning](https://arxiv.org/abs/2311.11077)

 ```
 @misc{poth2023adapters,